ricardomm7/sample_manager/README.md

 ## Bugs & Opinion
 If you encounter any bugs or issues with the program, please notify me.
 Your feedback is invaluable in improving Sample Manager.

+You can also visit the [User Manual](docs/manual.md) for further clarification.

 ## Dependencies

 - [ZXing](https://github.com/zxing/zxing): Library for barcode generation.